 - When you are narrowing down the plan to create the communication and remembering that you are talking to a fellow human!

-User profiles are not a replacement for user personas!
+Profiles are not a replacement for personas!
 In fact, despite their differences, there are benefits of using them together.
 Even though they may be based on the same user and market research, they provide different views of your users.